 - contain harmful chemicals (BHA and BHT) which are artificial antioxidants that help prevent food from spoiling.
 These chemicals have been shown to cause cancer, and have also been linked to liver/kidney damage, immune problems, infertility or sterility, high cholesterol, and behavioral problems in children.

 A picture speaks a thousand words.
-Compare the complex process of making vegetable oils, to the simple process of how a natural fat like butter is acquired.
+Compare the complex process of making vegetable oils, to the simple process of how we acquire a natural fat like butter.

-The other fats you want to avoid are the trans-fats, formed when hydrogen is added to vegetable oil to make fats less likely to spoil.
+The other fats you want to avoid are the trans-fats.
+Scientists create trans-fats by adding hydrogen to vegetable oil, to make the oil less likely to spoil.
 This process, called hydrogenation, results in an unnatural and poisonous substance.

 In June of 2015, the FDA (U.S. Food and Drug Administration) determined, based on extensive research, that these oils are “not Generally Recognized as Safe.”